-She married Albert Bartele Folkens Sr. (1893-1988), a native of Tjerkgaast, Friesland Province, The Netherlands (Holland), and the son of Boyd and Florence (Taconas) Folkens.
-The wedding took place on Sept.
-27, 1916 in Washington County.
+On Sept.
+27, 1916, when she was 17 years of age, Catherine was united in the bonds of matrimony with 23-year-old immigrant Albert Bartele Folkens Sr. (1893-1988), a native of Tjerkgaast, Friesland Province, The Netherlands (Holland), and the son of Boyd and Florence (Taconas) Folkens.
+The wedding took place in Washington County.

-Albert and his family emigrated to the U.S. in March 1907, on the ship Potsdam, arriving in Hoboken, NJ.
+Albert and his family had made the voyage to the United States in March 1907, on the ship Potsdam, arriving in Hoboken, NJ.
 He was age 14 at the time.

-They resided in Canonsburg and Houston, Washington County, and had three children -- Albert B. Folkens Jr., William "Bill" Folkens and Florence Kaufman.
+The couple resided in Canonsburg and Houston, Washington County, and bore a brood of three children -- Albert B. Folkens Jr., William "Bill" Folkens and Florence Kaufman.

 Son Albert Folkens Jr. (1918-2011) was born on June 9, 1918 in Canonsburg.
+He earned income at the age of 22 in 1940 by working in a local steel mill.
 At the age of 23, on Oct.
 18, 1941, he married Madelyn Risbin (1921-2013), one of 13 children of Thomas J. and Sara Ann (Quinn) Risbin of Marianna, Washington County.
 Their wedding ceremony was held in Immaculate Conception Roman Catholic Church in Washington, PA, officiated by Fr.
 Martin J. Hughes.
 After World War II broke out less than two months into their marriage, Albert served in the Army in European Theatre campaigns in Rhineland and Central Europe, receiving two Bronze Stars.
 He and Madelyn had two children -- James Folkens and Sara Ann Godley.
 Said the Washington Observer-Reporter, "He was a Bessemer converter operator at A.M.
 Byers for 34 years and retired from McGraw Edition, Coopers in Canonsburg, where he had worked in the machine shop.
 [He] was a life member of Baden American Legion Post 641 and Veterans of Foreign Wars Post 927."
 After 69 years of marriage, Albert passed away on Jan.
 17, 2011, in Canonsburg, at the age of 92.
 He was laid to rest in Queen of Heaven Cemetery in Peters Township, Washington County.
 Madelyn survived her husband by nearly three years.
 She died in Washington Hospital on Oct.
 12, 2013, at the age of 92.

 Daughter Florence Folkens (1927-1993) was born on Sept.
 15, 1927.
 She married Arthur Paul Kaufman (1920- ? ) on June 18, 1948.
 They resided in Hilliard, Franklin County, OH.
 Florence died in Hilliard on Oct.
 12, 1993.